-Come Stay with Me
+“Come Stay with Me”

 Although we had less than a five-minute conversation, I contacted her on my way to Amman and ended up staying five nights with her.
 I could have been cynical and suspicious but instead decided to take this stranger up on her offer and go with my intuition.
-Because of that, I had a great time making new friends, getting to know both the local and expat community.
+Because of that, I had a great time making new friends and getting to know both the local and expat community.

-You Need a Ride?
+“Do You Need a Ride?”

 My hotel worker wouldn’t send me with someone he didn’t trust.
-His friend had a small pickup truck so there was only room for one passenger.
+His friend had a small pickup truck, so there was only room for one passenger.
 I took him up on the ride, and he even called later in the day to make sure I had found my way around in Madaba.
-It turned out the friend was a geologist and during the ride, gave me a science lesson about the surrounding environment as well as showed me his lab when we stopped to drop off samples.
+It turned out the friend was a geologist, and during the ride, he gave me a science lesson about the surrounding environment and showed me his lab when we stopped to drop off samples.

 It was here that I met three people from Ireland who were intrigued that I was a female traveling alone.
-They were doing consultant work for the government back in the capital city Windhoek and invited me to come to dinner with them when I got back to Windhoek.
+They were doing consultant work for the government back in the capital city, Windhoek, and invited me to come to dinner with them when I got back there.
 They wanted to know all about my trip.
-I took them up on the dinner, since they’re Irish, they also insisted I have multiple drinks!
+I took them up on the dinner, and since they’re Irish, they also insisted I have multiple drinks!

 The Kindness of Strangers